IBM Watson: Healthcare

+In 2016, IBM launched "IBM Watson for Oncology", a product designed to provide personalized, evidence-based cancer care options to physicians and patients.
+This initiative marked a significant milestone in the adoption of Watson's technology in the healthcare industry.
+Additionally, IBM partnered with Manipal Hospitals in India to offer Watson's expertise to patients online.

+The company ultimately faced challenges in the healthcare market, with no profit and increased competition.
+In 2022, IBM announced the sell-off of its Watson Health unit to Francisco Partners, marking a significant shift in the company's approach to the healthcare industry.

 IBM Watson Group

-On January 9, 2014, IBM announced it was creating a business unit around Watson, led by senior vice president Michael Rhodin.
-IBM Watson Group will have headquarters in New York's Silicon Alley and will employ 2,000 people.
+On January 9, 2014, IBM announced it was creating a business unit around Watson.
+IBM Watson Group will have headquarters in New York City's Silicon Alley and will employ 2,000 people.
 IBM has invested $1 billion to get the division going.
 Watson Group will develop three new cloud-delivered services: Watson Discovery Advisor, Watson Engagement Advisor, and Watson Explorer.
 Watson Discovery Advisor will focus on research and development projects in pharmaceutical industry, publishing, and biotechnology, Watson Engagement Advisor will focus on self-service applications using insights on the basis of natural language questions posed by business users, and Watson Explorer will focus on helping enterprise users uncover and share data-driven insights based on federated search more easily.
 The company is also launching a $100 million venture fund to spur application development for "cognitive" applications.
 According to IBM, the cloud-delivered enterprise-ready Watson has seen its speed increase 24 times over—a 2,300 percent improvement in performance and its physical size shrank by 90 percent—from the size of a master bedroom to three stacked pizza boxes.
 IBM CEO Virginia Rometty said she wants Watson to generate $10 billion in annual revenue within ten years.
 In 2017, IBM and MIT established a new joint research venture in artificial intelligence.
 IBM invested $240 million to create the MIT–IBM Watson AI Lab in partnership with MIT, which brings together researchers in academia and industry to advance AI research, with projects ranging from computer vision and NLP to devising new ways to ensure that AI systems are fair, reliable and secure.
-In March 2018, IBM's CEO Ginni Rometty proposed "Watson's Law," the "use of and application of business, smart cities, consumer applications and life in general."
+In March 2018, IBM's CEO Ginni Rometty proposed "Watson's Law", the "use of and application of business, smart cities, consumer applications and life in general."

-Chef Watson

-Watson helped a team of chefs create five new poutines for the 2015 La Poutine Week food festival in Toronto and Montreal.
-It analyzed the demographics and popular cuisines of the cities and drew from a database of tens of thousands of recipes to create fusion pairings for each city.
-IBM and Bon Appétit magazine co-created an AI cooking app known as Chef Watson.

-Chatbot

-Watson is being used via IBM partner program as a chatbot to provide the conversation for children's toys.

-Building codes

-In 2015, the engineering firm ENGEO created an online service via the IBM partner program named GoFetchCode.
-GoFetchCode applies Watson's natural language processing and question-answering capabilities to the International Code Council's model building codes.